-We hope that Apple has overhauled the Remote.
+We hope that Apple overhauls the Remote.
 We don't like the Apple TV remote currently.
-Apple's theory is that having a lot of buttons makes a remote complicated to use, which is fair enough, but the Apple Remote is complicted to use.
+Apple's theory is that having a lot of buttons makes a remote complicated to use, which is fair enough, but the Apple Remote is complicated to use.
 It's called the Siri Remote because you are supposed to use Siri to control the Apple TV rather than the remote itself, but we aren't really that sold on the idea of controlling everything with our voice.
-Unfortunately, the buttons aren't easy to locate without looking down at the remote, and the touch sensitive trackpad area at the top of the remote is too small to be really useful.
+Unfortunately, the buttons aren't easy to locate without looking down at the remote, and the touch-sensitive trackpad area at the top of the remote is too small to be really useful.
 In fact the remote itself is just too small to be held comfortably.

 But most of us have lost out Remote anyway and are relying on our iPhones to control our Apple TV...